Melisaysnuh/Word-Web/README.md

 ### Upcoming Features:

 1. Native
-2. Login
-3. History*
+2. History*
-4. "Helper" to show a grid containing how many words remain grouped by length and starting letter, that is updated dynamically
+3. "Helper" to show a grid containing how many words remain grouped by length and starting letter, that is updated dynamically
-5. "Hover" over a word to get a definition
+4. "Hover" over a word to get a definition
-6. German-language option
+5. German-language option
 7.
 5.1.  - recluse /black widow screen
 1. Select word list source